-It is also possible when running standalone to colocate backup servers in the same JVM as another primary server.
-Primary Servers can be configured to request another primary server in the cluster to start a backup server in the same JVM either using shared store or replication.
-The new backup server will inherit its configuration from the primary server creating it apart from its name, which will be set to colocated_backup_n where n is the number of backups the server has created, and any directories and its Connectors and Acceptors which are discussed later on in this chapter.
-A primary server can also be configured to allow requests from backups and also how many backups a primary server can start.
-This way you can evenly distribute backups around the cluster.
+It is also possible when running standalone to colocate backup servers in the same JVM as another live server.
+Live Servers can be configured to request another live server in the cluster to start a backup server in the same JVM either using shared store or replication.
+The new backup server will inherit its configuration from the live server creating it apart from its name, which will be set to colocated\backup\n where n is the number of backups the server has created, and any directories and its Connectors and Acceptors which are discussed later on in this chapter.
+A live server can also be configured to allow requests from backups and also how many backups a live server can start. this way you can evenly distribute backups around the cluster.
 This is configured via the ha-policy element in the broker.xml file like so: